R/draw_normal_icc.R

 A number or vector of numbers, indicating the standard deviation between clusters.

 A number indicating the total sd of the resulting variable.
+May only be specified if ICC is specified and

 A number indicating the desired ICC.